BitPebble/.github/profile/README.md

 We're on a mission to release a set of easy to use NFC devices - BitPebbles - that help you keep all your crypto keys secret forever and always available (and recoverable) to you with minimal fuss.

-Full self-custody with top-notch security and features not available elsewhere.
+Full self-custody with top-notch security and features not (yet) available elsewhere.

 - Join Discord: https://discord.gg/umSgvsZNbV